 William Leys was deeply concerned about 12- and 13-year-old school leavers "who played on the streets and aimlessly hung about the notorious 'Gluepot' hotel at the Three Lamps."
 [Coral Ridling, Leys Institute Librarian 1955-71]

-Various clubs sprung up, including the Leys Institute Orchestral Society in 1912.
-The orchestra has been active for over a century, taking various names and forms.
+Various clubs arose, including the Leys Institute Orchestral Society in 1912.
+The orchestra has been active for over a century, with periods of recess due to the two world wars and the great depression.

 At present we have lost our home, and face the prospect of an extended period ‘in exile’.